veer65122/End-to-End-ETL-Pipeline-using-SQL-Server-and-Power-BI/README.md

-#  End-to-End ETL Pipeline using SQL Server and Power BI
+#  End-to-End ETL Pipeline using SQL Server

 > An end-to-end Data Engineering and Business Intelligence project demonstrating the complete ETL process—from extracting raw Netflix data to building an interactive Power BI dashboard for business insights.